andyvroberts/slate/LondonMarket/terminology.md

 Constructed by an insurer in order to discover all relevant information relating to a risk.
 Usually these are sets of questions used to obtain material disclosures from the Proposer.

 In the London Market, risk are not placed using a proposal form, but by using a [Market Reform Contract](#market-reform-contract).

+### Proximate Cause
+The dominant cause ([peril](#peril)) of a loss resulting in a claim.

+An insurance policy covers a particular loss (risk/liability) caused by an insured peril.
+If the peril is covered by the policy, then a claim will be paid.
+For example, an earthquake may cause a fire that damages a house.
+The house insurance policy covers fire but does not cover earthquakes.
+Because the fire was caused by the earthquake (there would otherwise have been no fire), it is the earthquake that is the *Proximate Cause*, and a claim will not be paid.

+Therefore, the valid relationship between the cause and the loss is called the proximate cause.

 ### Public Policy (risk feature)
 An insurer must not cover risks that are against public policy.